 Reds

 For a powerful colour that manifests feelings of love, warmth, comfort and passion, use red (just be sure to use it well!).
+This bold, confident and stimulating colour can bring warmth and passion to a space.

 Red enhances the appetite, which is why it can be seen in many restaurants.
 A vibrant, saturated red is said to raise the heart rate and can be quite uncomfortable to live with.
 However, a muted version is luxurious and cosy.